 Sinic Trade Agreements and China's Global Intellectual Property Strategy

-In the past decade, the European Union and the United States have pushed aggressively for the development of bilateral and regional trade agreements.
-Termed economic partnership agreements by the European Union and free trade agreements by the United States, these instruments seek to transplant laws from the more powerful signatories to the less powerful ones.
-In the intellectual property area, these agreements have been fairly controversial.
-By introducing laws that go beyond the multilateral standards required by the TRIPS Agreement, these agreements have ignored the local needs, national interests, technological capabilities, institutional capacities, and public health conditions of many less developed members of the WTO.
+Since the early 2000s, the European Union and the United States have pushed aggressively for the development of bilateral, plurilateral and regional trade agreements.
+Termed economic partnership agreements (EPAs) and free trade agreements (FTAs) by the European Union and FTAs by the United States, these instruments seek to transplant laws from the more powerful signatories to the less powerful ones.